 It is well known that individuals differ at the DNA sequence level; however, the effect of DNA sequence variants on phenotypes remains largely unknown.
 Since the expression level of genes has important effects on cellular phenotypes, we examined the extent of individual variation in gene expression.
 We found extensive variability and a heritable component to this variation.
 This allows us to treat expression levels of genes as quantitative traits and to screen the genome for variants that influence these gene expression phenotypes.

-We are carrying out genome-wide linkage and association analyses in large families as well as molecular studies.
-The results have allowed us to identify the polymorphic regulators that influence expression levels of a few thousand human genes.
+Using genome-wide linkage and association analyses in large families as well as molecular studies, we have identified polymorphic regulators that influence expression levels of a few thousand human genes.
 These include cis- and trans-acting regulators, as well as regulators that influence the expression of many genes.
-More than 60 percent of the regulators were not known to play a role in gene expression regulation.
+More than 60 percent of the regulators were not previously known to play a role in gene expression regulation.
 Gene knockdown, metabolic perturbation assays, and studies of RNA-protein and protein-protein interactions have allowed us to uncover how these regulators influence gene expression.
 We are continuing these genetic studies and are extending our approach to measure gene expression more precisely and to characterize the regulatory landscape of gene expression in human cells at baseline and following cellular stress.